cutreth/lkbw/README.md

 To Do

--Get mysql working in PRD
--Update PRD blog pages to render real content and remove sample content -Eventually delete PRD sqlite db
 -Add automatic site refresh to deploy script
 -Update Wagtail max image size
 -Enable automatic image cropping and compression
--Tie images back to Lightroom (for updates after posting) and figure out metadata/watermarks -Update model and admin page for Blog and Blog Index (change to Blog Section)
+-Tie images back to Lightroom (for updates after posting) and figure out metadata/watermarks -Update model and admin page for Blog and Blog Index (change to Blog Section), duplicate existing templates

-Blog Section
--Title
--Intro
--Banner Image

-Blog Page
--Title
--Intro
--Banner Image
--Stream

 Links